Benjamin-Elon/Nhome_and_Geoforming_scripts/README.md

 But the some time passed and I moved to Langley from Tzfat.
 Too busy to get started.

-I pike the idea of geodesic dome.
+I like the idea of geodesic domes.
 So affordable and easy to set up.
-But covers for steel frame domes degrade quickly and aren't well insulating.
+Downside: covers for steel frame domes degrade quickly and have low r-value.

-What if we used a steel geodesic frame as a trellis to grow willow over the dome home making a greendome?
-And combine this with the squash and enhance using the strong stack effect of domed structures.
+Idea: What if we used a steel geodesic frame as a trellis to grow willow over the dome home making a greendome, protecting from the elements?
+And combine this with the squash trick and enhance using the strong stack effect of domed structures.
 Max cooling and totally free.

+I want free heating too.
+And free compost.
+A gardener can never have enough compost.
+This will make enough compost and more.
+Wood chips release massive thermal energy.
+Apply tried and true composting tricks to produce a self-aerating, quick-start wood fuel cell.
+Chipdrop.

 I watched a video from pvc domes ( good stuff - functional, not aesthetic ), where they wrap a dome with screen and use Latex modified concrete ( LMC ) to form a super-thin shell dome for real cheap.
 Looks good.
 How could I make this better?